toopher/toopher-java/README.md

 ```

 #### Handling Errors
 If any request runs into an error a `RequestError` will be thrown with more details on what went wrong.

+#### Dependencies
+This library uses the Apache Commons HttpClient and OAuth-Signpost libraries, which are included as JARs in the "lib" directory.
+Please add these JARs to your classpath when using our library.

 #### Try it out
 Check out `com.toopher.ToopherAPIDemo.java` for an example program that walks you through the whole process!
 A runnable jar for the demo can be built and executed as follows: